 Gestalt Therapy: Gestalt therapy is an existential/experiential form of psychotherapy that emphasizes personal responsibility, and that focuses upon the individual’s experience in the present moment, the therapist-client relationship, the environmental and social contexts of a person’s life, and the self-regulating adjustments people make as a result of their overall situation (Wikipedia, 2015).

 Psychodrama: Psychodrama is an action method, often used as a psychotherapy, in which clients use spontaneous dramatization, role-playing, and dramatic self-presentation to investigate and gain insight into their lives.

 Interpersonal Therapy (IPT): Professionals using IPT believe that improving communication styles will effectively treat mood disorders like depression.
 By identifying how you relate to other people in your personal and professional environment, the psychologist and you will pinpoint the problem behaviors and come up with ways to modify it.

-Reality Therapy: It is a therapeutic approach that teaches on problem-solving and making better choices in order to achieve specific goals.
-This approach is focused on here and now in order to solve the current problems, rebuild current relationships and aim for better goals for a joyful and fulfilling future.
+Reality Therapy: It is a therapeutic approach that teaches problem-solving and making better choices in order to achieve specific goals.
+This approach is focused on here and now in order to solve the current problems, rebuild current relationships, and aim for better goals for a joyful and fulfilling future.